 What are the requirements to be a notary in Texas?

+What are the Texas notary requirements?
 Are you a legal resident of Texas and at least 18 years old?
 If so, you are eligible to apply for the position of Texas Notary Public.
 However, applicants must note that having a conviction for a crime involving moral turpitude or a felony will disqualify them.

 How to apply to become a Texas notary public